MatthewEskolin/MyKitchen/README.md

 ## Existing Features
 * Meal Planning Calendar
-* What should I eat next advice
+* What should I eat next advisor
 * Create a personal database of your favorite foods
-* Combine Foods to make meals to simplify planning
+* Food Database - Combine foods to build cutomizable meals

 ## Learning Focus
-* I am using this project to improve my knowledge of programming
+* I am using this project to improve my knowledge of programming in .NET
-* 11/14/2020 - Focus on creating Unit Tests

 ## Technical Specs
 * Uses Azure KeyVault for User Secrets and Passwords
+* Frequent Updates to Latest Version of .NET - Currently .NET 5